giantswarm/docs/src/content/ui-api/kubectl-gs/template-cluster.md

 - `--external-network-id` - UUID of the external network to be used.
 Only required if multiple external networks are available.
 - `--failure-domain` - Failure domain of worker nodes.
 - `--node-cidr` - CIDR defining the IP range of cluster nodes.
 When used, new network and subnet will be created.
-- `--network-name` - Name of existing network for the cluster.
+- `--network-name` (optional) - Name of existing network for the cluster.
 Can be used when `--node-cidr` is empty.
-- `--subnet-name` - Name of existing subnet for the cluster.
+- `--subnet-name` (optional) - Name of existing subnet for the cluster.
 Can be used when `--node-cidr` is empty.
 - `--bastion-boot-from-volume` - If true, bation machine will use a persistent root volume instead of an ephemeral volume.
 - `--bastion-disk-size` - Size of root volume attached to the cluster bastion machine in gigabytes.
 Must be greater than or equal to the size of the bastion source image (`--bastion-image`).
 - `--bastion-image` - Bastion image name or root volume source UUID if --bastion-boot-from-volume is set.